Skip to content

 If you decide to switch, you must reapply with the new lender.
 So, ensure the new lender has enough time to process, underwrite, and prepare your loan for closing.

-Then, decide if going through the loan process again is worthwhile.
+Then, decide if it's worthwhile to go through the loan process again.
 Start by checking the new lender's rates and fees and determining if they will reuse any services you already paid for, such as the appraisal.

 NewCastle Home Loans can have your loan ready to close ten days after you apply.
-So if you need help closing quickly, please get in touch with us.
+So, if you need help closing quickly, please contact us.

 Book time to talk